 Working strokes of Diesel Engine

-In this stroke, the piston moves down from the top dead centre towards the bottom dead centre.
-As a result, inlet valve opens and the air is drawn into the cylinder.
+In this stroke, the piston moves down from the top dead center towards the bottom dead center.
+As a result, the inlet valve opens and the air is drawn into the cylinder.

-In this stroke, the piston moves up from bottom dead centre to top dead centre.
+In this stroke, the piston moves up from the bottom dead center to the top dead center.
 During this stroke, both inlet and exhaust valves are closed.

-The air drawn into the cylinder during suction stroke is entrapped inside the cylinder and compressed due to upward movement of the piston.
+The air drawn into the cylinder during the suction stroke is entrapped inside the cylinder and compressed due to the upward movement of the piston.

 Constant Pressure Stroke